Castle of the Living Dead: Post-production

 Maslansky offered the American distribution rights to American International Pictures (AIP), and the Italian distribution rights to Cineriz.
 Cineriz went bankrupt before the film could be released in Italy.
 In most European countries, the film's main selling point was the presence of Christopher Lee in the cast.

 There were problems in the film's post-synchronisation process.
 Initially the film lacked a soundtrack, and the film's continuity sheets were mislaid.
 The film was eventually dubbed in its entirety.
-But there were sections of the film were the characters are mouthing words, but the only sounds heard are grunts and groans.
+But there were sections of the film where the characters are mouthing words, but the only sounds heard are grunts and groans.
 Mel Welles oversaw the post-synching process.
 He later claimed that the lost continuity sheets were simply a ruse, as they intended to improve the film's dialogue.

 Release

 Castle of the Living Dead was released in Italy through distributor Cineriz on August 5, 1964.
 The film grossed a total of 103.5 million Italian lira on its theatrical run in Italy.
 The film was released in 1965 in the United States where it was distributed by The Woolner Brothers.

 The film was modestly successful, and did not lose money.
 Everyone involved was paid, and the investors were "reimbursed".